Draksser/RNA-Peptide-complexes_Contact-matrix/README.md

 # RNA-Peptide-complexes_Contact-matrix

 This python script is designed to build a contact matrix of an RNA-peptide complex using gromacs mindist function.
-For this, you have make sure that every bash script is present in your working directory.
+For this, you have to make sure that every bash script is present in your working directory.
 The scripts are :
   --> Colum_NX_NY.sh
   --> nucleicres.sh